marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 ## [1] TRUE
 ```

 However, there is no equivalent to `setEPS()`.
-Therefore, we need to provide all device specifications/changes of the default settings directly in the device setup:
+Therefore, we need to provide all device specifications and changes of the default settings directly in the device setup call:

 ```r